geek-kb/k8s_security/docs/attack_vectors/container_escape.md

 # Container Escape Guide

 This guide provides a detailed walkthrough of escaping from a container to gain full control over the host system.
-The process involves mounting the host's filesystem, modifying critical system files, and entering the host's namespaces.
+The process involves entering the host's namespaces and modifying critical system files.

 ## **Warning: Security Risk**